Name: Matt Preda

-Last semester, in a neurobiology course, I worked on an extensive and lengthy research project involving the calculation of volumes of brain structures and their connection to mental disorders.
+In my sophomore year, for a neurobiology course, I worked on an extensive and lengthy research project involving the calculation of volumes of brain structures and their connection to mental disorders.
 My partner and I put a lot of hours into researching and writing the report, and it turned out to be something we were both very proud of.
 We will hopefully be presenting the paper at a conference this fall, which I am very excited about.

 I can write just about anywhere, but I especially love working in the library.
 It’s comfortable and familiar, and I am my most productive there.
 However, I tend to wander on my frequent (probably too frequent) breaks and take walks around the building, so inspiration can strike anywhere, at which point I rush back to my computer and get back to writing.

 4. Do you have any interesting quirks and/or routines you follow when writing or when you are preparing to write?
 What are they?

 Like I said before, I like to get up and walk around while I’m writing.
 This usually results in my writing in short but productive bursts punctuated by frequent breaks.
 I also tend to stay up pretty late when I’m writing for class, partly due to those breaks I take and partly because I get very into writing and can’t pull myself away until I finish.

 This question really isn’t fair.
 I don’t think I could ever pick one favorite, because I might read something great and then have a new favorite, and we would have to update the page, and then what if it happened again!
 However, I am a big fan of Oliver Sacks, John Steinbeck, J.K.
 Rowling, and the poetry of Pablo Neruda, and lots of others I’m sure I’ve forgotten.
 But, I’m always looking for new favorites, so let me know if there’s someone good I should be reading!